ourpxi/CircuitPython_remoc/README.md

 Remote function control over BLE and Wi-Fi for CircuitPython devices, using JSON commands and function decorators.

 > [!WARNING]
-> This library is in development and won't work when installed.
+> This library is on development and won't work when installed.

 ---